troughton/troughton.github.io/portfolio.md

 ### Software Development

+- Senior Research Engineer (on contract) at [Activision's Central Technology Group](https://research.activision.com) (May 2023 – Present), working on the lighting pipeline for the Call of Duty series of games.

-- Lead Graphics Engineer (on contract) for [LiveSurface](https://www.livesurface.com) (March 2020 – Present), working on new graphics techniques and methods for LiveSurface's upcoming products.
+- Lead Graphics Engineer (on contract) for [LiveSurface](https://www.livesurface.com) (March 2020 – Present), building the renderer and content workflows for their new Mac application.

-- Graphics/Engine Development Contractor for [Confetti FX](http://www.confettispecialfx.com) (September 2019 – Present), working primarily on [The Forge](https://github.com/ConfettiFX/The-Forge).
-My contributions include developing the new [file system APIs](https://github.com/ConfettiFX/The-Forge/blob/master/Common_3/OS/Interfaces/IFileSystem.h) and implementing a DXR-like path tracing backend for Metal.
+- Graphics/Engine Development for [Confetti FX](http://www.confettispecialfx.com) (September 2019 – March 2020), working primarily on [The Forge](https://github.com/ConfettiFX/The-Forge).
+My contributions included developing the new [file system APIs](https://github.com/ConfettiFX/The-Forge/blob/master/Common_3/OS/Interfaces/IFileSystem.h), implementing a DXR-like path tracing backend for Metal, and implementing demos for VR interaction and rendering techniques.

 - Internship at [Weta Digital](https://www.wetafx.co.nz) (November 2017 – February 2018), working on skin rendering.
 I researched and implemented a novel solution for thick- and thin-surface subsurface scattering within their in-house OpenGL preview renderer Gazebo, meeting the constraints of their production pipeline.